top of page

 • Unify and define fonts and font colours for accessibility across devices.

-• Define standard size and format for illustrations for fast page loading.
+• Define sizes and format for illustrations for fast page loading.

 The Final Product: A Scalable System for Future Growth

-The final output was broken down into two:
+Our final output was broken down into three sections:

 Comments